My Books

 "Adele," Published by Adelaide in September 2017

 "Fluorescent Hours," Published in 2016 by the now-defunct Printers Row magazine run by the Chicago Tribune.
-(Not available online.)
+(Now available on my blog!)